numoonchld/numoonchld.github.io/_drafts/learning-to-learn.md

 - mastering a new concept involves lerning new chunks AND knowing how to select and apply different chunks

 - the best way to learn this is to jump back and forth between situations that require strategies and techniques from different chunks
+  - this is called interleaving

-- while laying down the foundations use the focussed method to initiate chunks in a linear, sdequential fashion
+- while laying down the foundations use the focussed method to initiate chunks in a linear, sequential fashion

-- to strengthen and master a subject, use the jumping back and forth strategy along with seperated repetitions
+- to strengthen and master a subject, use interleaving along with seperated repetitions

+- when mastering a subject, it is important to let the brain know that forming patterns for only one kind of concept, approach and problem-solving is not enough

+- it assissts in deeper understanding of a subject

+- practise and repetition builds strong neural patterns (chunks), interleaving builds flexibility and creativity

+- when chunks in the same subject are interleaved, it builds creativity in that subject

+- when different subjects are interleaved, connections between different subjects are generated enabling more creativity

+- however, the chunks from different fields have to be solid enough for these patterns to be applicalble in real life

+- some dead fucker who was apparently a philosopher allegedly said that paradigm shifts in science are brought about either by young people or people trained in other disciplines
+  - since they are not prone to einstllung to the degree that exisitng domain experts are
+   - experts essentially are people trapped in the einstellung

 -